chungusg/hotlink-archive-template/README.md

 2. Choose your Production Branch (MAIN or CLOUDFLARE) and enable (or disable) automatic deployments
 - If you choose MAIN, every change you commit to MAIN will be published to Pages
 - If you choose CLOUDFLARE, any changes you make to MAIN will not show up on your Pages site until you Pull from MAIN to CLOUDFLARE
-	- To Pull changes from Main to Cloudflare, go to your github repository
+	- To Pull changes from MAIN to CLOUDFLARE, go to your github repository
 	- Above your files on the Left, you will see a toggle to choose which branch you are on.
 	- Choose Cloudflare.
 There will be a message like "This branch is 7 commits ahead of, 2 commits behind main."
 Click "2 commits behind"
 	- Click "Create a Pull Request".
 Then click "Merge Pull Request".
 If everything is correct, this should trigger a build on your Cloudflare